 newaliases so that the changes take effect) but it is not strictly necessary.

-virtual_mailbox_domains is your
+virtual_mailbox_domains is the

 mydestination for virtual domains.
 It simply lists the domains that Postfix will attempt virtual delivery for.
-As I hinted previously if a domain is listed in both
+As I hinted previously, if a domain is listed in both

-virtual_mailbox_domains = stuffandstuff.com, mystuff.org
+virtual_mailbox_domains = acorp.com, bcorp.com

-Now we know the domains, what about the individual accounts?
+So much for the domains, what about the individual accounts?
 The naming of postfix settings is probably obvious to it’s developers but it really doesn’t help users when you have three almost identical sounding settings and trying to remember which one does what.
 The good things is that all settings to do with your virtual domains begin with

 virtual_ so you will not be conflating the local and the virtual settings.